wulffern/aic2023/lectures/l09_osc.md

 <!--pan_doc:

-The $K_{vco}$ is proportional to mobility, and inversily proportional to the number of stages and the length of the transistor squared.
+The $K_{vco}$ is proportional to mobility, and inversely proportional to the number of stages and the length of the transistor squared.
 In most PLLs we don't want the $K_{vco}$ to be too large.
 Ideally we want the ring oscillator to oscillate close to the frequency we want, i.e 512 MHz, and a small
 $K_{vco}$ to account for variation over temperature (mobility of transistors decreases with increased temperature, the threshold voltage of transistors decrease with temperature), and changes in VDD.